AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # Logging

-This section concerns the application logs.
+This section sets the configuration for the application logs.

 ## **level**